Rust Quick Start

 let a = 71;

-• Both the variable a and the numeric value 71 are allocated on the stack since both of them have fixed size.
+aand the numeric value 71 are allocated on the stack since both of them have fixed size. - The variable

 Managing The Heap